louis-tru/quark/docs/ENGINEERING_RULES.md

 Never use standards-only reasoning to limit the project's engineering options without explaining the concrete consequence it prevents.

+## Change And Verification Discipline

+All contributors must inspect the relevant implementation and preserve unrelated worktree changes.
+Avoid broad refactors, whole-file formatting, or cross-module cleanup when a focused fix is sufficient.
+Verification should be proportional to the actual risk of the change.

+The following two permission rules are specific to AI collaboration.
+They do not prevent developers from compiling or editing their own project; they keep automated work within the scope explicitly granted by the developer.

-## 2. AI Assistants Do Not Compile By Default
+### AI Assistants Do Not Compile By Default

 AI assistants must not run C++ builds, full project builds, or other time-consuming compilation commands unless the user explicitly requests them.